 - Better move plants in your vehicle.
 It is not a good idea to load your plants with the furniture in the truck.

 - Pre-pack your furniture, disassemble it and pack glass inserts with the bubble wrap.
-This will save you time and hassle at the day of your move.
+This will save you time and hassle on the day of your move.

 - Get help.
 Friends and family can help you with the preparation, however, we suggest hiring movers when it comes to the loading of the truck.